Chart Color Schemes

 Castle Hill - South demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Castle Hill - South exceeds national and state averages.
-47.8% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 29.6%, followed by postgraduate qualifications (15.0%) and graduate diplomas (3.2%).
-Vocational pathways account for 24.2%.
+Educational attainment in Castle Hill - South is notably higher than broader benchmarks.
+As of the latest data, 47.8% of residents aged 15 years and over hold university qualifications, compared to 30.4% nationally and 32.2% across NSW.
+The area's educational advantage is evident with bachelor degrees being the most common at 29.6%, followed by postgraduate qualifications at 15.0% and graduate diplomas at 3.2%.
+Vocational pathways account for 24.2% of qualifications among those aged 15 years and over, with advanced diplomas at 11.1% and certificates at 13.1%.

 Frequently Asked Questions - Education